 - 1. Integrated Financial Reporting: Financial reporting plays an integral role in the capital markets by providing transparent and relevant information about the economic performance and condition of businesses.
 Effective financial reporting depends on high quality accounting standards, as well as consistent application, rigorous independent audit and enforcement of those standards.
 Companies should provide for the integrated representation of operational, financial, human capital management practices, environmental, social, and governance performance in terms of both financial and non-financial results in order to offer investors better information for assessing risk.
 The board should provide an integrated report that puts historical performance into context, and portrays the risks, opportunities and prospects for the company in the future, helping shareowners understand a company's strategic objectives and its progress towards meeting them.
-Such disclosures should include the following: - a. be linked to the company's business model - b. be genuinely informative and include forward-looking elements where this will enhance understanding - c. describe the company's strategy, and associated risks and opportunities, and explain the board's role in assessing and overseeing strategy and the management of risks and opportunities - d. be accessible and appropriately integrated with other information that enables shareowners to obtain a picture of the whole company - e. use key performance indicators that are linked to strategy and facilitate comparisons - f. use objective metrics where they apply and evidence-based estimates where they do no - g. be strengthened where possible by independent assurance that is carried out annually and with regard to established disclosure standards - 2.
-Transparency: Operational, financial, and governance information about companies must be readily transparent to permit accurate market comparisons; this includes disclosure and transparency of objective globally accepted minimum accounting standards, such as the International Financial Reporting Standards (IFRS).
+Such disclosures should include the following: - a. be linked to the company's business model - b. be genuinely informative and include forward-looking elements where this will enhance understanding - c. describe the company's strategy, and associated risks and opportunities, and explain the board's role in assessing and overseeing strategy and the management of risks and opportunities - d. be accessible and appropriately integrated with other information that enables shareowners to obtain a picture of the whole company - e. use key performance indicators (KPIs) that are linked to strategy and facilitate comparisons, including human capital KPIs such as: - total workforce cost